-"Percent converged" is rounded up to 100% from a value ≥ 99.9995 %.
+"Percent Converged" is rounded up to 100% from any value >= 99.9995%.
 Such figures can give false confidence, which is why a mix of criteria is important.

 The first three criteria are volatile, in that they can be met, and then not met as evolution progresses, because of the finding of new better solutions.
-This is why scaling of the "Percent since last change" criterion is important, to help avoid premature stopping.